Sohawal: Government and politics

-Sohawal is a block in the Faizabad district in Uttar Pradesh.
+Sohawal is a block in the Ayodhya district in Uttar Pradesh.

-The town is a part of Faizabad Lok Sabha constituency in Uttar Pradesh, India.
-Lallu Singh from Bharatiya Janata Party is the MP of Faizabad Lok Sabha constituency in Uttar Pradesh.
+The town is a part of Ayodhya Lok Sabha constituency in Uttar Pradesh, India.
+Lallu Singh from Bharatiya Janata Party is the MP of Ayodhya Lok Sabha constituency in Uttar Pradesh.

 Transport

 Road

-Sohawal is well connected with nearby cities Faizabad and Ayodhya.
-And also with Rudauli, Goshainganj and Bikapur towns of Faizabad district.
+Sohawal is well connected with nearby cities Ayodhya and also with Rudauli, Goshainganj and Bikapur towns of Ayodhya district.

 Railway

 Sohawal railway station serves the town of Sohawal.

 Air

-Ayodhya Airport is the nearest airport.
+Ayodhya International Airport is the nearest airport.